monaco-editor-trials/notes/docs/pages/theming.md

 # 🌈 Theming

 Monaco editor is native part of VS Code but they have own theming system.
 [Monarch](https://microsoft.github.io/monaco-editor/monarch.html) is the syntax highlighting system used in Monaco editor.
-We can't think theming wtihout syntax highlighting.
-In this case we can't use VS Code themes directly but if we provide the same syntax highlighting rules, we can align Monaco editor with VS Code themes.
+We can't think theming without syntax highlighting.
+Also, we can't use VS Code themes directly but if we provide the same syntax highlighting rules, we can align Monaco editor with VS Code themes.

+> Yes, there are many themes available on the internet but you have to design all flows for theming and syntax highlighting to satisfy your expectations.

 ## 🎨 Theming